 Next in line after invites is planning the party décor.
 Kids love having a beautifully decorated party room just to themselves.
 Give them a room full of comfy beds and cushions, and you’ll move up on their list of favorite adults.

 Since the slumber party is essentially a sleepover, keep the décor cozy and warm.
 Put in lots of bedding, blankets, pillows, and cushions.
-These donut-shaped pillows will be a perfect addition to the ambiance.
+Donut-shaped pillows will be a perfect addition to the ambiance.

 Hungry kids are grumpy kids, so it is essential to keep their tummies full to make them happy.
 Before choosing the menu, ask the parents about any dietary restrictions or allergies and keep that in mind while picking the food for the party.